 Brian wanted to square up his frontal hairline, which gets the most attention when he is on camera as a broadcaster.
 “I am six feet, nine inches tall, so the camera is almost always pointed up at me, placing more attention on my hairline.
 There is a certain amount of vanity in TV, and when people tune in, I want them to be focused on what I am saying, and not on how my hair looks.”

-Two weeks following his initial consultation, Brian underwent a Follicular Unit Extraction (FUE) hair transplant at Leonard Hair Transplant Associates’ Newton, Massachusetts office.
+Two weeks following his initial consultation, Brian underwent a Follicular Unit Excision (FUE) hair transplant at Leonard Hair Transplant Associates’ Newton, Massachusetts office.
 In this procedure, Drs.
 Lopresti and Leonard transplant individual hair follicles from the donor area to the area in need.
 “They confer with each other and definitely work well together,” Scalabrine said.
 He stated the procedure was pain free, and he was able to watch two Iron Man movies while the doctors worked on his scalp.
 “What’s better than that?!” he exclaimed.

 Dr. Matthew Lopresti explained to Brian that approximately two to three weeks after his procedure, the individual hairs in the transplanted grafts will grow and then fall out.
-Around twelve to sixteen weeks, the new permanent hairs will grow at the average rate of hair growth, which is about 1/4 to 1/2 inch per month.
-“Brian should see the final results of his Follicular Unit Extraction procedure towards the end of 2017.” stated Dr. Lopresti.
+Around twelve to sixteen weeks, the new hairs will grow at the average rate of hair growth, which is about 1/4 to 1/2 inch per month.
+“Brian should see the final results of his Follicular Unit Excision procedure towards the end of 2017.” stated Dr. Lopresti.

 Brian is accustomed to having viewers focus on his hair.
 His glowing red/orange mane, which took on a variety of lengths and styles over the years, became a calling card for Scalabrine during his playing days.
 “People definitely noticed my hair.
 I will say that,” he said.